-He resides in Columbus with his wife, Deidre.
-The couple has three grown sons.
+He resides in Columbus.
+He and his late wife, Deidre, have three grown sons who also reside in Columbus.

-Jodie M. Taylor Employer Member Dates of Service: July 2009 - June 2015 gained an extensive understanding of the agency.
+Jodie M. Taylor Employer Member Dates of Service: July 2015 - June 2021

-Jodie brings years of workers' compensation experience to her role as Commissioner of the Industrial Commission of Ohio.
+Jodie Taylor brings years of workers' compensation experience to her role as Commissioner of the Ohio Industrial Commission.